 A Fan & Heater to Regulate Your Body Temperature

 Regulated room temperature is so important – especially if temperature dysregulation is a symptom of your chronic illness.
 Without it, you'll find it difficult to settle down and rest.

 The standard recommendation is to keep your room temperature between 16℃ – 18℃ and wear socks or keep a hot water bottle by your feet.

 The goal is to keep the room slightly cooler than you.
 Then use your socks to re-adjust your internal thermostat to distribute heat throughout your body.
 This tells your brain that you’re ready to rest.

-It goes without saying that a big part of coping when you flare is keeping distracted and entertained.
+A big part of coping when you flare is keeping distracted and entertained.
 Thanks to technology – we can make this happen.

 - Write down everything that’s suggested to you.

 Every time you are recommended a movie or series, take a note of it on your phone.
-That way when you’re not feeling well you can just scroll through your personalised movie playlist and just pick one.
+That way, when you’re not feeling well, you can just scroll through your personalised movie playlist and just pick one.

 - Think about your stress and anxiety.